-Lata Mangeshkar Stable And Her Health Improving: Sources
+Lata Mangeshkar Stable And Her Health Improving; Family Issues Statement

-After getting hospitalised for ill health, it has been informed by Lata Mangeshkar's family that the singer's condition is stable and her health is improving.

-The 90-year-old legendary singer was admitted to the Breach Candy Hospital in Mumbai in the early hours of Monday.
+Veteran playback singer Lata Mangeshkar was hospitalised on November 11 due to pneumonia, chest congestion and heart problems.
+The 90-year-old legendary singer was admitted to the Breach Candy Hospital in Mumbai.
+Her condition is now stable, as confirmed by the Mangeshkar family in a statement today.

-Meanwhile, celebrities have been wishing the singer a speedy recovery.
-Bollywood celebrities including Hema Malini, Shabana Azmi took to their social media and prayed for her speedy recovery.
+Fans and well-wishers have been praying for Lata Mangeshkar's speedy recovery.
+Bollywood celebrities, including Hema Malini and Shabana Azmi took to their social media and prayed for her to get well soon.

 Hema Malini wrote on Twitter, "Prayers for @mangeshkarlata who is hospitalised and is reported to be in a critical condition.
 God give her the strength to come out of this crisis and continue to be in our midst.
 The nation prays for Bharat Ratna Lata ji, the nightingale of India."